liadpaz/Firebase/README.md

 # Usage

 ## General Firebase
-Initialize firebase with the `Firebase.InitializeFirebase(string projectId, string apiKey)` method with your project id and WebApi as parameters.
+Initialize firebase with the `Firebase.InitializeFirebase(string projectId, string apiKey)` method with your project id and WebApi key as parameters.

 After this you can get the firebase instance with the `Firebase.GetInstance()` method.